-If you are clear about what you want to achieve financially, you will become more mindful of your spending and more focused on achieving the goals that you have set.
+If you’re clear about what you want to achieve financially, you will become more mindful of your spending and more focused on achieving the goals that you have set.

-So, Mint sync with investment accounts, making it hassle-free to check how you perform in the market and inspect your portfolio.
+So, Mint syncs with investment accounts, making it a hassle-free way to check how your investments are performing in the market and inspect your portfolio.

 Credit Score Reporting

-Credit scores are potent elements.
-They can either build you an empire or destroy your chances.
+Credit scores are potent.
+They can either help you build an empire or destroy your chances at it.

-So, make your credit score your best friend.
-I’m not even exaggerating.
-If you’re serious about being financially well off, make sure you strive for a good credit rating.
+Make your credit score your best friend.
+If you’re serious about being financially well off, strive for a good credit rating.

-Monitor your credit score.
-Mint currently only works with TransUnion.
-To access information on other credit bureaus, Mint’s Credit Monitoring Service can do the job for you.
+Mint currently only works with TransUnion to monitor your credit score.
+To access information through other credit bureaus, Mint’s Credit Monitoring Service can do the job for you.